 Although not the very first domestic plugs, the General Electric Company (GEC) offered already early 1890s plugs that fitted in Swan screw lamp fittings (comparable to Edison model) or bayonet lamp fittings (see also "Additional outlets" below).
 Plugs with two relative short pins, and concentric plugs were available too; see images right.
 Rating was not yet given in amps, but the number of lights that could be connected.

 The GEC 1911 catalog lists 2-pin plugs for domestic use rated at 3A ("Midget"), 5A ("Standard"} and 10A ("Union").
 It had been found that "Union" could also handle 15A safely.

-Rating of the 1910s wooden 2-pin plug is unknown.
+Rating of a 1910s non-British Standard gauge* wooden 2-pin plug is unknown.
 The plug is not in the museum collection; images are made by John Cooper.

 Earthed, 3-pin sockets were first made by A.P.
 Lundberg & Sons of London.
 Their "Tripin" model, designed in 1911 served as example for BS 317:1928 plugs (see next paragraph).
 Tripin and BS 317 5A pin configuration are nearly identical.